Dev-ops-true/Dev-ops-true/README.md

 ---

 I am striving to become the best developer I can possibly be.
-I am currently on a developer boot camp provided by <a href="https://makers.tech/">Makers</a>.
-I have been interested in coding for the past year and a half and have made real efforts to absorb as much as possible for the last year with short courses, tutorials and self study.
-During this period I have realized that only by commiting to coding full time will I be able to make the progress I require to be able to work in the coding world as I intend to.
+I am currently on a developer boot camp provided by <a href="https://makers.tech/">Makers Academy</a>.
+I have been interested in coding for the past 18 months and have made real efforts to absorb as much as possible with short courses, tutorials and self study.
+During this period I have realized that only by commiting to coding full time, will I be able to make the progress I require to be able to work in the coding world as I intend to.
 I have left my "safe" career as a mechanical project manager to persue my dream job.

 ---